prompt-toolkit/python-prompt-toolkit/docs/index.rst

 Python Prompt Toolkit
 =====================

-Name of the library `prompt_toolkit`

-InputLine

-The `Python Prompt Toolkit` is a Pure Python readline alternative.

-The core features are:
+`prompt_toolkit` is a Library for building interactive command lines in Python.

+It could be a replacement for `readline`.
+It's Pure Python, and has some advanced features:

+- Syntax highlighting of the input while typing.
+(Usually with a Pygments lexer.)
+- Multiline input
+- Advanced code completion
- - Both Emacs and Vi keybindings (Similar to readline)
- - Reverse and forward incremental search
+- Both Emacs and Vi keybindings (Similar to readline), including reverse and forward incremental search
- - Input completion
- - Syntaxt highlighting of input
- - Multiline text input

 On top of that, it implements `prompt_toolkit.shell`, a library for shell-like interfaces.
 You can define the grammar of the input string, ...